Anas88650/rte-education-ipv/README.md

 - The two rounds are pooled, and state and district codes are mapped to a common set of boundaries.
 - Sample: women aged 18–30 selected for the domestic violence module.

-The raw NFHS files are distributed by the [DHS Program](https://dhsprogram.com/) under registration and cannot be shared here.
 No microdata are included in this repository.
 See [`data/README.md`](data/README.md) for how to obtain the data and where to place it.
 The processed files are available from the author on request.

 ## Empirical strategy